NX-AI/xlstm/README.md

 ## About

 xLSTM is a new Recurrent Neural Network architecture based on ideas of the original LSTM.
 Through Exponential Gating with appropriate normalization and stabilization techniques and a new Matrix Memory it overcomes the limitations of the original LSTM and shows promising performance on Language Modeling when compared to Transformers or State Space Models.

 ## Minimal Installation

 Create a conda environment from the file `environment_pt220cu121.yaml`.
-Install the model code only (i.e. the module `xlstm`) as package:
+Install the model code only (that is the module `xlstm`) as package:

-Instally via pip:
+Install by way of pip:
 ```bash
 pip install xlstm
 ```
-Clone from github:
+Clone from GitHub:
 ```bash
 git clone https://github.com/NX-AI/xlstm.git
 cd xlstm